georgong/alphaTank/readme.md

 Single agent checkpoints:
 - Single: ppo v.s. aggersive bot (octagon)
+  - Develop "lure to chase" + "backtrack to shoot" strategies
 - Single: ppo v.s. smart bot (non-octagon)
+  - Develop "wait and set traps" strategy

 Team players checkpoints:
 - Team: 2A ppo v.s.
 2B smart (non-octagon)
+  - Doesn't seem to work together, work independently just like 1A vs 1B.
 - Team: 2A ppo v.s.
-3B smart + defensive (octagon)
+3B smarts + defensive (octagon)
+  - Doesn't seem to work together
 - Team: 2A ppo v.s.
 1B defensive (octagon)
+  - Doesn't seem to work together

 For team playing mode, we support using a joy_stick_controller to play against the agent, you will be replacing one of the bot, only supported for demo mode.